Updated with New Information On

 The Bonavita BV 1900TS is a one touch drip/pour over brewer that produces up to 8 cups of coffee (making a total capacity of 40oz).
 The coffee is brewed at an optimal temperature of 195F to 205F.
 Rather than a hotplate, the brewed coffee is kept warm via a steel-lined thermal carafe.

 While the start time is not programmable, the 1900TS does have a pre-infusion program that moistens the grounds before brewing, which releases the built-up carbon dioxide.
-It also features a large shower head and flat-bottomed filter for uniform extraction.
-The 1900TS is recognized by the Specialty Coffee Association of America (SCAA), as part of the Certified Home Brewer Program.
+It also features a large shower head and flat-bottomed filter for uniform coffee extraction.
+The 1900TS hot and cold coffee maker is recognized by the Specialty Coffee Association of America (SCAA), as part of the Certified Home Brewer Program.

 In this Bonavita BV1900TS review, I’ll find out if it’s worth this premium rating.

 - automatic switch-off after the brewing process completes

 - durable stainless steel lined thermal carafe (no hotplate)

 - optimal brewing temperature of 195F to 205F